khaitranquang/sql_antipatterns/Chap3_NaiveTrees.md

 => Only two levels of the tree

 To extend to any depth, we need compute the COUNT() of comments in the thread or the SUM() of the cost of parts in mechanical assembly.
-=> The number of joins in an SQL query musst be fixed:
+=> The number of joins in an SQL query must be fixed:
 ```
 SELECT c1.*, c2.*, c3.*, c4.*
 	FROM Comments c1 					-- 1st level